ownaginatious/fbchat-archive-parser/README.rst

     Facebook password:

 This requires your Facebook credentials to get accurate results.
 This is a direct connection between your computer and Facebook.
 Your credentials are not relayed through any servers.
 Please look at the code if you are feeling paranoid or skeptical :)

 Why are some of my chat threads missing?
 ----------------------------------------

 This is a mysterious issue on Facebook's end.
 From anecdotal evidence, it seems that what gets returned in your chat archive is generally conversations with people who you have most recently talked to.
 Fortunately, it always seems to be the complete history for each conversation and nothing gets truncated.

-Unfortunately, this cannot be remedied unless Facebook fixes the problem on their end.
+As of late, it seems like Facebook has fixed this issue on their end and it is now far less of an issue.

 Why are repeated names not showing?
 -----------------------------------

 Multiple users with equal names in group chats are shown as a single user.
 This has to do with Facebook's presentation of names in the message files, which doesn't make this distinction.

 This cannot be remedied unless Facebook fixes the problem.